 Before you go: check your destination’s official website for COVID-19 health and safety protocols.

-- Santa’s Village – Jefferson: While this Christmas-themed amusement park is open year round, it truly shines during the holiday season with nearly a million brilliant lights.
+- Santa’s Village – Jefferson: While this Christmas-themed amusement park is open year round, it truly shines during the holiday season.
+Nearly a million brilliant lights adorn the park in November and December.
 Highlights include Santa’s Home, Elf University, Reindeer Rendezvous, plus fun rides for the whole family.

 - Candlelight Stroll at Strawbery Banke Museum – Portsmouth: Candle lanterns and decked-out historic homes line the museum grounds’ winding paths in this historic seacoast city.
 Here you’ll be greeted along the way by costumed performers recreating traditions from holidays past.

 - Zoolights at Stone Zoo – Stoneham: Stroll through the zoo’s 26-acre winter wonderland, along twinkling tree-lined paths.
 The sparkling Yukon Creek features arctic foxes, black bears, a Canada lynx, a bald eagle — and even reindeer!
 Be sure to pre-register for Holiday Hot Chocolate with the Reindeer.